 Some New Zealand companies have opted to take their GE trials offshore.
 The science groups involved with GE products feel that the New Zealand regulations are too expensive, too onerous, with too much risk as to the outcome of a field trial application even for a very beneficial organism.
 Three groups have conducted field trials overseas, particularly in Australia and the United States.
-Essentially the results of these trials will give the groups the data needed to base a comprehensive application for an NZ field trial sometime in the future.
+Essentially, the results of these trials will give the groups the data needed to base a comprehensive application for an NZ field trial sometime in the future.

-Science groups and commercialization developers feel that the level of scrutiny over a contained field trial application is the same as the high level afforded a commercial release application.
-This means it is practically impossible to ascertain, via field trials because of the onerous trial conditions, whether a trait/product is safe or its real benefits and costs which, could then warrant a full commercial release application.
+Science groups and commercialization developers feel that the level of scrutiny over a contained field trial application is the same as the high level afforded to a commercial release application.
+The onerous trial conditions make it practically impossible to ascertain whether a trait/product is safe or potential benefits that would be considered for a full commercial release application.